Cake .NET Tool

 Bootstrapping scripts ensure you have Cake and other required dependencies installed.
 The bootstrapper scripts are also responsible for invoking Cake.

-The following instructions require .NET Core 3.0 or newer.
+The following instructions require .NET 8.0 or newer.
 See How to manage .NET Core tools for details and other options.

 Setup